-Only much later, in the 19th century, optical waves were identified with electromagnetic waves by James Clerk Maxwell.
+In the 1860s, optical waves were identified with electromagnetic waves by James Clerk Maxwell.
 However, a lot of productive research in wave optics was already possible before that, i.e., without understanding the detailed physical nature of light waves.

 Wave optics is usually understood to be a completely classical approach, not taking into account any quantum effects.
 Quantum optics works with extended theories, where the electromagnetic field is treated on a new basis.
 Wave properties of light continue to play a central role, although some kind of particle character (→ photons) also became apparent.

 A very important concept in wave optics is Fourier optics, which essentially means the application of transverse spatial Fourier transforms.
 This allows both for an intuitive qualitative explanation of various phenomena and design techniques and for quantitative calculations.
 Such calculations can partly be done with analytical means only.

 Frequently, numerical software is used for simulating light propagation based on some kind of wave equation.
 While this approach can in principle be fairly general, computation time and memory requirements can be excessive when not using various restricting assumptions – for example, that light propagates essentially only in one direction.
 As far as geometrical optics are sufficient for realistic descriptions, that approach is often preferred over wave optics because it is computationally much less demanding.

 A related term is physical optics, which may be interpreted as the same as wave optics, or in a more restricted sense when certain approximations are applied.
 The term emphasizes that such wave-based models are physically more realistic than geometrical optics, even if they are not based on full Maxwell's equations.